awesometoast/apacheep/README.md

 Note that unlike the volume'd `html` folder above, these config files are copied only when the container is built, so they don't remain "synced" afterward.

+Copies of the default config files are also in the /configs folder in case you need them for reference.

 #### A note for RedHat/CentOS/Windows Apache users
 On those platforms, you're used to the binary being named `httpd`.
 But in the Ubuntu/Debian world, it's called `apache2` because reasons, even though it's all the exact same thing.
 (Probably.
 There are probably reasons.)
 So `apache2.conf` is the same thing as the `httpd.conf`, in the slim-but-possible chance you were wondering about that.

+#### Default PHP extensions enabled
+bz2, curl, fileinfo, gd2, gettext, mbstring, openssl, pdo_mysql

+### Additional customization
+You can perform all kinds of other adjustments and/or configuration and/or shenanigans by modifying `/configs/init_script.sh` before running `docker build`

 ### Anyway, enjoy!